survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ### Security Testing

+**Security testing** addresses vulnerabilities that allow a potential attacker to breach a system.

+npm checks packages for known vulnerabilities on every install, [npm audit fix](https://docs.npmjs.com/cli/audit) upgrades ones that have no breaking changes.
+It’s a good way to keep your project secure without spending too much time upgrading dependencies.

-**Security testing** addresses vulnerabilities that allow a potential attacker to breach a system. [nsp](https://www.npmjs.com/package/nsp) is a tool that checks your project against known vulnerabilities. [eslint-plugin-security](https://www.npmjs.com/package/eslint-plugin-security) identifies potential security hotspots that need to be checked by a human.
+[eslint-plugin-security](https://www.npmjs.com/package/eslint-plugin-security) identifies potential security hotspots that need to be checked by a human.

+T> See _Keeping Dependencies Updated_ for more information on upgrading dependencies.

 ### Regression Testing